Leaf KYOTO Delivered by Leaf, a local information magazine!

 Koetsuji Temple

-There are seven tea rooms in the precincts, including Daikyoan, which is said to be where Koetsu spent his later years, and Sanbatei, which is said to have the meaning of the past, present, and future.
-All of them were built after the Taisho period, and show a tasteful appearance that harmonizes with the nature of the precincts.
+There are seven tea houses on the temple grounds, including Daikyoan, where Koetsu is said to have spent the last years of his life, and Sanbae-tei.
+All were built after the Taisho era (1912-1926) and have a tasteful appearance in harmony with the natural surroundings.

 5.Quiet location with pleasant sounds of nature